cjacker/enjoy/README.md

 ## Build

-`enjoy` almost had no dependencies but use libx11 and libxtst to simulate mouse/key events:
+`enjoy` almost have no dependencies but use libx11 and libxtst to simulate mouse/key events:
 ```
 sudo apt-get install libx11-dev libxtst-dev
 make